-According to STROHAL we are not forced to posit the postulates either by intuition or by logical reasons, "but caused [to do so] by certain experiences" (p.
+According to Strohal we are forced neither by intuition nor by logical reasons to posit the postulates, "but are caused [to do so] by certain experiences" (p.
 97).
-For pure geometry they have the meaning of stipulations [Festsetzungen]; they are "tools for definitions for geometrical space, their totality forms the definition of geometrical space" (p.
+For pure geometry they have the meaning of stipulations [Festsetzungen]; they are "tools for defining geometrical space, their totality forms the definition of geometrical space" (p.
 103).
-Contentually they are characterized as "exclusions of certain combinations of elementary concepts which are a priori possible" (p.
+They are characterized contentually as "excluding certain combinations of elementary concepts, which are a priori possible" (p.
 103).

 The point of this characterization emerges from STROHAL's view of the deductive development of geometry.
-According to STROHAL, this development proceeds by a continued combination of properties, i.e., by forming synthetical definitions.
-In forming the first syntheses one is only bound by those restrictions resulting from the $\chi{01V01}$ čuvotat.
-"Incidentially, one can proceed completely arbitrarily in combining elementary concepts," i. e., the decision "whether one wants to unite certain elementary concepts in a synthesis or to exclude such a union," is caused by motives, "which lie outside of pure geometry."
-"However, in arbitrarily excluding the existence [Bestehen] of a certain combination, one introduces a proposition into pure geometry which has to serve as a norm for further syntheses. propositions of this kind are called requirements [Forderungen], $\alpha i \tau \eta \mu \alpha \tau \alpha$ , postulates."
+According to Strohal, this development proceeds by a continued combination of properties, i.e., by forming synthetical definitions.
+In forming the first syntheses one is only bound by those restrictions resulting from the $\kappa o \nu \alpha \lambda \epsilon \nu \nu o \iota \alpha \iota$ .
+"Incidentally, one can proceed completely arbitrarily in combining elementary concepts," i.e., the decision "whether one wants to unite certain elementary concepts in a synthesis or to exclude such a union," is caused by motives, "which lie outside of pure geometry."
+"However, in arbitrarily excluding the existence [Bestehen] of a certain combination, one introduces a proposition into pure geometry which has to serve as a norm for further syntheses, propositions of this kind are called requirements [Forderungen], $\alpha \iota \tau \dot{\eta} \mu \alpha \tau \alpha$ , postulates."
 "In forming higher syntheses" one has to show that these "do not contradict the postulates already set up.
 One must, as we say concisely, prove the possibility, the existence, of the defined object.
 Here, existence and possibility mean the same, and amount to nothing but consistency with the postulates" (pp. 98-99 and p.
 102).

-What is most striking in this description of the geometrical method [Verfahren] is that here, contrary to all familiar kinds of geometrical axiomatics, only a negative content is ascribed to the postulates, namely that of exclusion of possibilities, whereas all existential propositions in geometry [geometrische Existenzsätze] are only interpreted as statements [Aussagen] about consistency.
+What is most striking in this description of the geometrical method [Verfahren] is that here, contrary to all familiar kinds of geometrical axiomatics, only a negative content is ascribed to the postulates, namely that of excluding possibilities, whereas all existential propositions in geometry [geometrische Existenzsätze] are only interpreted as statements [Aussagen] about consistency.

-STROHAL's view is in accordance with the direction of his philosophical school which includes BRENTANO's theory of judgement as an essential element.
+STROHAL's view is in accord with the views of his philosophical school; these views include Brentano's theory of judgement as an essential element.
 According to this theory, all general judgements are negative existential judgements whose content is that the matter of a judgement (a combination of the contents of ideas [Vorstellungsinhalte]) is rejected (excluded).